OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log5_textures.md

 ~~~

-The fragment shader access the texture via a *sampler2D* which is the index representing the texture unit we want to use.
+The fragment shader access the texture via a *sampler2D*, which is the index representing the texture unit we want to use.
 It's a uniform, so it can be set later in our javascript code.
-The function texture2D(...) is where the magic happens : you get the color of the texture corresponding to your sampler2D, at the coordinate you received from the varying.
+The function texture2D(...) is where the magic happens : you get the color of the texture at the coordinate you received from the varying.

 Now let's go back to our javascript code.
 The first thing to do when you defined a new attribute ?
 Enable it !
 Add these lines just after the activation of the two other attribute, in the main function.